Edgenesis/killercoda-shifu-demo/shifu-demo-English/step4/step4.md

-1. Now go back to Shifu Cloud, select 📸**Hikvision** from the Device Template Store.
+🧑‍💻Now go back to Shifu Cloud, select 📸**Hikvision** from the Device Template Store.

 🌃Here we have prepared **a live, steet-facing camera capturing the landscape of Beijing, China.**